specklesystems/speckle-docs/user/support-tables.md

 | Slab                         |  as RevitFloor      |      |  `In Progress`  |
 | Wall                         |  as RevitWall       |      |  `In Progress`  |

+All features regarding OBD BuiltElements (Beams, Columns, Piles, Slabs, Walls) are built and tested against OpenBuildings Designer Update 6.

 Since GridSystems/GridCurves can not be selected in the OpenBuildings user interface, they get sent to Speckle automatically every time any of the other elements are sent.

+Only horizontal (not inclined) slabs and walls are supported.
+Currently openings in slabs and walls are not supported.

 ### Unsupported Elements